 Meet Offbeat Bride's newest header character: Fierce #Design#disability#illustrations#offbeat bride March 24 | Ariel offbeatbride Illustration by Iris Chamberlain of Start Here Designs It's been a year since we introduced a new character to Offbeat Bride's header, so it's high time that I introduce you to the newest lady to grace the top of our pages.
 We call her FIERCE, and you'll be seeing her in rotation of the header of Offbeat Bride starting tomorrow.
 Last year, several readers suggested that we add a bride character with a disability — or rather, a VISIBLE disability.
 (As I've pointed out before, how do we know that Dapper isn't dealing with fibromyalgia, or Lite isn't Deaf, or Geeky doesn't have a chronic pain condition?
 Disabilities aren't always obvious.)
 But I get it: Offbeat Bride is truly committed to portraying diversity in all its forms, and bride with a visible disability is a great expression of that.
 Photo of Elsa by Stephanie Jones Photography So Fierce is not only rocking her long-sleeved dress and Natural Hair, but she's also visually impaired and dishing some skull-topped cane realness as she struts down the aisle.
 Some of you may remember the wedding of Elsa (aka Snarkbat) we featured last year, and she was definitely an inspiration here.
 In fact, I asked Elsa to consult on the initial sketches to make sure that Fierce was holding her the cane correctly, and how we could convey Fierce's visual impairment in a way that felt recognizable, while also being realistic.
 As always, big massive slobbery hugs for Iris Chamberlain, the long-suffering designer and illustrator who I've been working with for five years.
 She designed the templates that all the blogs use, and she's been creating all our bride characters for the past two years.
 Since we're talking header illustrations, it's a great time to also give shout-outs to the artists responsible for the other two site headers.
 Ursula Young did the header of Offbeat Home & Life — which feels fitting since she's a painter who lives in a yurt in rural Northern California.
 And my sweet friend Ellen Forney did the header characters for Offbeat Families.
 (We featured Ellen's work in that Offbeat Home & Life post last week about depression.)
 Related Post New templates launched on five of our sites!
 After months of design and development work, this morning we launched a brand new blog template live across five of the six Offbeat Empire sites....
 Read more I've also got schemes a-foot for finally developing a real logo for Offbeat Empire's header.
 The Empire Strikes Back logo was a joke between myself and my friend/old developer JMDodd; something she mocked up for me for fun during a late night IM session, that then just sorta defaulted to becoming the actual logo.
 (That's the same way the Offbeat Empire got its name… when I worked at Microsoft, I used to joke that I split my time between The Evil Empire and The Offbeat Empire.)
 One of these days I'll get around to doing the new logo, but a new bride character is probably enough graphic design work for now.
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Ariel Author of Offbeat Bride: Creative Alternatives for Independent Brides, Ariel acts as the publisher of all the Offbeat Empire websites.
-She lives, loves, and dances in Seattle, WA.
+She lives in Seattle with her son, and if she's not reading or writing, chances are good that she's dancing and happy-crying.
 PREVIOUS Favorite comments of the week: now with staff interpretive readings NEXT Speaking at Wedding MBA conference in Vegas again, September 2014 Show/Hide comments [ 20 ] Love her style!
 My first thought was that she looked like a chic New Orleans voodoo queen 26 agree Funny you should mention that!
 The dress is actually based on this New Orleans bride: http://offbeatbride.com/2011/02/delicious-vintage-style-nola-french-quarter-wedding 4 agree Looks awesome!
 These headers always remind me of Karon Hallion's work.
 She'd do a great geek one of these. http://khallion.deviantart.com/ 2 agree I was definitely reminded of Elsa's wedding!
 Fierce looks amazing.
 I love the OBE's dedication to diversity.
 6 agree She is FABULOUS!
 1 agrees I love this!!!
 This topic is so important to bring up and keep in conversation.
 Being disabled doesn't mean you can't have a dream wedding!!!!
 Or even a dream life!
 6 agree Small detail, but important, I love that you consulted with a previously featured, visually impaired bride to make sure the cane (right word?) is being held correctly.
 22 agree She's beautiful!
 I love every detail 🙂 1 agrees I love it and that photo of Elsa is bad ass!
 1 agrees I love the fact that her hair and color design are vaguely reminiscent of The Blind Bandit, alias Toph Beifong.
 7 agree love Toph!!!
 Now I am totally daydreaming an Avatar wedding… 6 agree So I just spent a silly amount of time reloading Offbeat Bride to get all the Brides.
 I feel like there needs to be trading cards of them or something.
 7 agree Or, say… tshirts?
 Or stickers?
 Working on it. 😉 16 agree I'm pulling for flasks.
 Because: Megan.
 16 agree Cut out the middle man: microbrews based on the different characters.
 9 agree Oh hot damn, hot damn!!!
 That would be killer.
 6 agree I live right outside of asheville, aka beer city.
 There are 3-4 breweries within a stones throw of my office and I know most of the owners… Just sayin 😉 1 agrees Damn… just checked and "Offbeat Brewing" already exists.
 The husband and I are totally looking to open our own brewery and I've talked before about making custom beers for special events!
 I rarely come to Offbeat Empire, but I had to say something about this new character: I LOVE HER.
 I think my heart missed a beat when I saw her pop up on Offbeat Bride.
 Holy moly.
 Srsly, guise.
 Much beauty.
 So wow.
 Srsly.
 (Makes me blend my memes in giddiness!)
 3 agree I love Fierce!
 Beautiful work.
 Comments are closed.